 This course introduces e-commerce and its implications for organizations, customers and society.
 The course addresses the opportunities and threats e-commerce presents in different industries, and focuses on developing and implementing e-commerce strategy, marketing, customer service techniques, and web design, management and maintenance.
-Prerequisites: Major in Business Administration or Accounting AND BSAD 157.
+Prerequisites: BSAD 157 and BSAD 325 with minimum grades of C, or BSAD 357, or ACCT 368.